jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 Here is how Martin describes them in his [Clean Architecture Blog](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html):
 > Entities encapsulate _Enterprise wide_ business rules.
 An entity can be an object with methods, or it can be a set of data structures and functions.
 It doesn’t matter so long as the entities could be used by many different applications in the enterprise.

-They are so domain specific that they transcend the system.
-These are rules that would exist, even if the system didn’t exist.
+Entities are so domain specific that they transcend any specific feature of the system.
+I think they conceptually transend the system too.
+These are domain rules that would exist, even if the system didn’t exist.
 They are critical to the business and universal.
 That is, these rules should apply regardless of the context in which they reside.

 Here are several potential Entity candidates:
 * Customer
 * Order
 * Loan
 * PhoneNumber

-Since all relationship arrowheads point inward toward Entities, they are _pure Stable/Fixed_ elements.
+Since all relationship arrowheads point inward toward Entities, they are [_pure Stable/Fixed_](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#pure-stablefixed-elements) elements.
 They depend upon nothing else in the design.

 ## Application Business Rules
 <img src="/assets/HexArchApplicationBusinessRules.png" alt="Application Business Rules" width = "60%" align="center" style="padding-right: 35px;">